Manchester

 Rooms keep up the homelike feel, they’re decorated in soft tones and they range from classic rooms that are spacious and stylish, to suites with verandahs and lounge areas.
 One boasts a bathtub outside, so you can enjoy bathing on the terrace while overlooking the garden.
 Talking of which, it’s a beautiful walled garden with loungers, hammocks and plenty of other seats.
 There’s also a conservatory with wicker chairs, a further lounge area inside and a bar.
 Afternoon tea is a treat of pastries and of course, scones, and there’s even a gentleman’s version with mini burgers and bourbon… it’s perfectly acceptable for ladies to enjoy too.

-Hotel Eleven Didsbury Park
+Eleven Didsbury Park Hotel

 Top rated